STARSHIP

 Max Beam: 3.95m

-Keel is ballasted and must remain > 2.2m when under sail!
+Keel is ballasted and must remain at or below 2.2m when under sail!

 Displacement: 9 tonnes (+ Leggo and other cruising overburden)